wondmD/A2SV-project-phase/task6/README.md

 ## Overview

-This project is a React-based job listing application that displays job listings in a card format.
+This project is a next_js-based job listing application that displays job listings in a card format.
 The application uses Tailwind CSS for styling and incorporates static dummy data for demonstration purposes.
-This README outlines the steps taken to complete the task, the components created, and how to run the project.

 ## Features